 They select ambassadors every so often throughout the year.
 You could be one of them!
-Apply to be a Turkey Hill ambassador and provide your size and shipping info to get your free t-shirt mailed to you.
+Apply to be a Turkey Hill ambassador and provide your size and shipping info to get your free t-shirt.

 32. Greek Olive Free T-Shirt

-If you’re a fan of the Greek Olive & Herbs, this one is for you!
+If you're a Greek Olive & Herbs fan, this one is for you!
 The company gives out t-shirts as a way to say “thank you” to their customers.

 The limit is one t-shirt per person.
 To avoid being omitted, follow your request with an email reply.

 You can redeem the points for gift cards to various clothing retailers.
-The tasks are not high-paying, and it can take a while to earn enough points.
+The tasks are not high-paying, and earning enough points can take a while.
 Sign up for more than one site to maximize your earnings.

-Perform online tasks like answering surveys, testing new products, watching videos, playing games online, and using the Swagbucks search engine, all while getting paid in the process!
+Perform online tasks like answering surveys, testing new products, watching videos, playing games online, and using the Swagbucks search engine, all while getting paid!

-For your troubles, Swagbucks will award you SB points, which you can exchange for Sephora, Target, Walmart and Amazon gift cards.
+Swagbucks will award you SB points for your troubles, which you can exchange for Sephora, Target, Walmart, and Amazon gift cards.

 You'll receive a $10 sign-up bonus and redeem for gift cards to your favorite retailers once you hit $25.

-Rakuten is one of my favorite apps that let you earn cash back for your online purchases at over 2,500 stores.
+Rakuten is one of my favorite apps that lets you earn cash back for online purchases at over 2,500 stores.